Time blocking helps you:

 - Improve your estimates for how long a task will take

 To do it, choose what to work on and when, and then block that time off on your calendar.

 (For a more in-depth guide to time blocking, check out What is time blocking?)

 While time blocking has many benefits, doing it manually is time-consuming.
 Luckily, there are free apps to help automate the process for you.
-Below I’ve compared the top three free time blocking apps.
+Below I’ve compared the top ten free time apps for time blocking.
 (Which are also some of the best time management apps.)

 Clockwise is a free smart calendar assistant that streamlines your work calendar events, automatically resolves conflicts, manages time zones, and maximizes Focus Time for you and your team.
 Clockwise is a free Chrome extension that works in the background with your Google Calendar.

-Plan and Planyway help you time blocks tasks in the gaps between meetings in your calendar.
-Only Clockwise works on top of your calendar app to schedule and shift your meetings to more convenient times.
-It's a way to automatically block time, opening up bigger chunks of free time for you and your team to get heads-down work done.
+Plan and Planyway help you timeblock tasks in the gaps between meetings in your calendar.
+Clockwise works on top of your calendar app to schedule and shift your meetings to more convenient times.
+It's a way to automatically block time and open up bigger chunks of free time for you and your team to get heads-down work done.

 Other powerful features include:

 - Slack sync: Schedule meetings inside Slack, show your real-time availability, see a daily meeting forecast, and turn on automatic Do Not Disturb